PreMiD/Activities/docs/v1/guide/presence-class.md

 | `ActivityType.Competing` | Shows as "Competing in [name]" |

 ::: tip Special Season and Episode Formatting
 When using `ActivityType.Watching`, you can display a special season and episode indicator by setting the `largeImageText` property to follow the pattern "word digit, digit".
 For example: `"Season 2, Episode 5"`.
-Discord will display this as "S2E5" in the activity.
+Discord will automatically detect this pattern and display it as "S2E5" in the activity.

-The pattern can use any word, but must follow the structure: word, space, digit, comma, space, digit.
-Discord will convert this to "SxEy" format automatically.
+The pattern must follow the exact structure: word, space, digit, comma, space, digit.
+Discord will automatically convert this to "SxEy" format regardless of what word you use.

 See the [PresenceData documentation](/v1/api/presence-data#special-season-and-episode-formatting) for more details.
 :::